chamerling/ds18b20-cosm/README.md

 ## Usage

+Load system modules if needed:

+    ./bin/modules.sh

 Check the config.js file and adapt it to your needs.
-Then launch the runtime
+Then launch the runtime:

     node app.js